The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Repair Procedure

-The following is an S54 vanos splined shaft bearing rattle repair procedure.
-As part of the repair the sprocket hub diaphragm springs and associate pressure plates are replaced with S62 parts.
-The S62 parts have been redesigned and have a thicker/stronger diaphragm spring to better control the rattle.
+The following procedure outlines the S54 VANOS splined shaft bearing rattle repair.
+As part of the repair, it is essential to replace the sprocket hub diaphragm springs and their associated pressure plates with S62 parts.
+This is because the S62 parts feature a redesigned, thicker, and stronger diaphragm spring, which in turn provides better control over the rattle.

 The procedure also addresses replacing the sprocket sleeve bolts that come loose on the intake side, and implicitly covers replacing the exhaust sprocket hub that can experience broken driver tabs.

-This repair is performed in conjunction with the S54 vanos seals and oil pump disk repair.
+Perform this repair alongside the S54 VANOS seals and oil pump disk repair.

 S54 Vanos Procedure